-The College Park Executive Team therefore looks forward to working with Mayor and City Council during the upcoming budget workshops and public hearings, as well as welcomes the opportunity to address questions and concerns accordingly.
-In summary, the Fiscal Year 2014-15 Budget outlines and supports the City's good financial position, continues attention to engage various scale infrastructure improvements, encourages well-managed growth management policies and principles, and is supportive of expanding private/public collaborations and economic development.
+The College Park Executive team looks forward to working with Mayor and City Council during the upcoming budget workshops and public hearings, as well as welcomes the opportunity to address questions and concerns, accordingly.
+In summary, the Fiscal Year 2016-2017 Adopted Budget outlines and supports the City's good financial position, continues to engage various scale infrastructure improvements, encourages well-managed growth management policies and principles, and is supportive of expanding private/public collaborations and economic development.

 I wish to offer a special and a very personal thanks to all department directors who assisted the Office of the City Manager in preparing this year's budget submission.
-Director of Finance and Accounting Derrick Canon-CPA, Accounting Supervisor Nina Mallard, Utility Accountant Rodrique Taylor, Accounting Assistant Cleshette Davis, Accounting Clerk Sandra Heard, Accounting Clerk Yolanda Thomas, Accounting Clerk Aline Malone-Farrar, and Tax Clerk Philip Latona, as well as all department managers, supervisors and section administrators who contributed invaluably in preparing the budget document.
-This year's submittal of an enhanced performance-oriented budget will enable us to continue exercises factually to ascertain how the organization is doing in terms of productivity and how well we are responding to meet goals and objectives.
+Director of Finance and Accounting-Derrick Cannon, Accounting Supervisor-Nina Mallard, Budget Analyst-Rodrique Taylor, Accounting Assistant-Cleshette Davis, Accounting Clerk-Yolanda Thomas, Accounting Clerk-Sandra Heard, Accounting Clerk- Aline Malone-Farrar, and Tax Clerk-Philip Latona, as well as all department managers, supervisors and section administrators who contributed invaluably in preparing the budget document.
+This year's submittal of an enhanced performance-oriented budget will enable us to continue to exercise factually to ascertain how the organization is doing in terms of productivity and how well we are responding to meet goals and objectives.
 We all must therefore operate on the premise that if you cannot measure output, you cannot improve it.
 Our efforts to more thoroughly benchmark municipal services, as well as highlight both performance indicators and accomplishments, will direct continuous improvement accordingly.
 We also hope the City and general public will avail themselves of the many facts and figures contained in this budget document so that we can better meet the challenges and expectations of our residents and other stakeholders.
 The City's administration and organization are up to the challenge and we look forward to a very productive year for our community.